-Timber Asientos for the Spanish Royal Navy in New Spain during the second half of the 18th century
+Timber Asientos for the Spanish Royal Navy in New Spain during the Second Half of the 18th Century

 The final chapter deals with logging contracts in the Gulf of Mexico and the Caribbean Sea region for the supply of the Spanish naval departments in the second half of the 18th century.
-These operations, carried out in several locations in the Greater Caribbean, were the direct consequence of the policy pursued by the Crown to systematically upgrade its Marina real during this period.
-The forest surveys mentioned in Chapter III were instrumental for these contracts, which included the felling, processing, and supply of timber for shipbuilding.
+These operations, carried out in several locations in the Greater Caribbean, were the direct consequence of the policy pursued by the Crown to systematically upgrade its Marina Real during this period.
+The forest surveys mentioned in Chapter 3 were instrumental for these contracts, which included the felling, processing, and supply of timber for shipbuilding.

 The asientos granted by the colonial viceroys and governors secured the supply of cedar and mahogany for the shipyards.
-However, the analysis of the contracts shows that the main beneficiaries of these asientos were the local elites, which reaped handsome profits and expanded their political and economic influence in their provinces.
+However, the analysis of the contracts shows that the main beneficiaries of these asientos were the local elites, who reaped handsome profits and expanded their political and economic influence in their provinces.

-Early timber asientos in the Viceroyalty of New Spain in the Second Half of the 18th Century
+Early Timber Asientos in the Viceroyalty of New Spain in the Second Half of the 18th Century